JohnAdriaan/Edison/README.md

 * Your current speed;
 * Your current Latitude and Longitude (in degree-minute-second form)

-Note that if the GPS module has only recently been connected or powered on, then it may take a couple of minutes of good visibility of the sky to get some intial fixes.
+Note that if the GPS module has only recently been connected or powered on, then it may take a couple of minutes of good visibility of the sky to get some initial fixes.
 Until then, the 'mask' of the various fields will be displayed empty.

 ### GPS NMEA screens
 By scrolling down, the details of the various last-received [NMEA-0183](https://en.wikipedia.org/wiki/NMEA_0183) messages are displayed.
 The message designation is provided in the top left corner.